 Italian Speaking Population in the world

 Italian is spoken by over 85 million worldwide.
 It is an official language in Italy, Switzerland, San Marino, Vatican City, Slovene Istria in Slovenia and Istria County in Croatia.
 It is also one of the 24 official languages of the European Union.
 There are Italian-speaking minority communities across the world, including Malta, Libya, Somalia, US, UK, Argentina, Romania, France, Brazil, Venezuela, Albania, and Australia.
 It is one of the most widely spoken non-official languages in Europe.

-While it isn’t unexpected that English, Spanish and French are the most taught foreign languages in the world but you may be surprised to know that Italian is fourth most studied language in the world as per the article Corriere della Sera.
+While it isn’t unexpected that English, Spanish, German, and French are the most taught foreign languages in the world.
+However, you may be surprised to know that Italian is the fourth most studied language in the world as per the article Corriere Della Sera.
 Millions of people around the globe are learning it for a variety of reason.